IN THE COMMUNITY

 Science of Art™ Program

 Established in 2002, Science of Art is an educational outreach program that helps K-12 students understand and practice the interdisciplinary nature of life.
 Our recently redesigned Science of Art curriculum approaches real-world problems with tools from artistic and scientific thinking to invent novel solutions.
 By applying logical thinking, the students involved in the program explore the world with creativity, and deeper understandings of the real world.
-The new program has 5 distinct units based on the Washington State Science and Arts standards, and takes place over three sessions, generally beginning with two visits from a MOG instructor to the classroom and wrapping with a final trip to the Museum.
+The new program has 5 distinct units based on the Washington State Science and Arts standards, and takes place over three or four sessions, generally beginning with two visits from a MOG instructor to the classroom and wrapping with a final trip to the Museum.
 An additional classroom visit post Museum visit is possible.